ceos-seo/data_cube_notebooks/docs/ui_install.md

 bash scripts/ui_setup.sh
 ```

 This will move the configuration files, do the migrations, and restart everything.
+This will also daemonize the celery workers.

 <a name="starting_workers"></a> Starting Workers
 =================